Earn your Accelerated PharmD in 3 years.

-Our tuition rates and fees are very competitive, as are our programs.
-Our students consistently meet or beat national exam score averages and placements after graduation.
+Our tuition rates and fees are very competitive.
+There is no in-state or out-of-state tuition difference.
+Our students come from all 50 states and abroad.
 Please review a full listing of tuition and fees, and let us know if you have any questions.

 We have the tools and resources to support you in your advanced degree path.
 You can visit our Office of Financial Aid, review the Financial Aid portal, or contact us directly.
 You can also visit our Money Management page for assistance with personal finances and budgeting.
 Please don't hesitate to contact us with any questions.